 The Strategic Housing Land Availability Assessment (SHLAA) is a document that indicates how much land might potentially be available for housing in the future across West Lancashire.
-It is an important part of the background information for our Local Plan.
+It was an important part of the background information for our Local Plan.

-The following documents group the SHLAA sites according to how soon they might be developed:
+The 2016 West Lancashire SHLAA was the final SHLAA carried out for the Borough.
+It reflected the position at 1 April 2016.
+The following documents group the 2016 SHLAA sites according to how soon they might be developed:

 Please note the following important points about the SHLAA:

-- The SHLAA is not itself a statement of Council policy.
+The SHLAA is not itself a statement of Council policy.
 However, the Council's policies may have influenced the categorisation of each SHLAA site.

-- The SHLAA does not necessarily cover all potential housing sites.
+The SHLAA does not necessarily cover all potential housing sites.
 Other sites may emerge e.g. via planning applications or changes in circumstances.
 Thus the study is not a checklist of individual sites for Section 78 planning appeals, nor is it an exhaustive list of sites for the purposes of sequential tests.

-- Conversely, the 'parking' of a site in the SHLAA does not necessarily rule out development on the site at some point in the future.
+Conversely, the 'parking' of a site in the SHLAA does not necessarily rule out development on the site at some point in the future.